What to visit Lousã

 » Candal

 This village is one of the easiest to access in terms of parking.
-We easily park the car at the village “entrance” and the best is to explore it on foot.
-The village has some points of interest, from the fountain to the water mills or even the olive oil mill.
+We easily park the car at the village’s entrance and the best way to explore it is on foot.

 Lousã Aldeias Xisto Candal